Recent probate cases

 Getting it wrong could result in a financial claim against them personally, or even criminal prosecution.

-If you need advice about administration of an estate, or representation in Court or at a Mediation, please contact one of the Clerks to Charles Cooper for an initial, informal chat.
+If you need advice about administration of an estate, or representation for your clients in Court or at a Mediation, please contact one of the Clerks to Charles Cooper for an initial, informal chat.

 Areas of Law